oskarsinger/hosinger/weekly_progress.md

     * Potential issues: BOLD may require a lot of communication overhead.
 Not sure, though.
 Should think about this carefully.
     * Maybe the new visiting researcher or Yasin will have some ideas about this?

+* Imagine the following problem:
+    1. A user specifies arbitrary dependence between rewards, delays, context, state, and actions.
+    2. From the specification, we automatically produce an algorithm that gives good performance in the specified scenario.

+    Wouldn't it be awesome if we could do this?
+I am thinking of something a bit like STAN, but for online learning.

 ####Meetings
 * Al:
     * In general, we are interested in active learning and CCA.
 First we should focus on some particular challenges within CCA, then impose an active learning scenario onto that.